MattRStoffel/MrStoffel-site/src/content/blog/My-Developmet.md

 I decided that a formal education was the best route to go and that would give me the best foundation for this whole programming thing.
 I started at community college and found everything enthralling.
 I found something that I could do for a lifetime.
 For me all the subjects that weren't about computer science were turned into a lesson about computers, how I related to them and how I could use them better.
 If I struggled with a physics problem I would write a little physics simulation so I could understand it in my own way.
 If I had a math concept that I found sort of boring I would look for ways that it could help me in programming.
 All these things were channeled into my love for writing code.

-Then the gipity came out. everything turned grey and im sad now
+Then the gipity came out. everything turned gray and I'm sad now